How To Find The Right Therapist (Australia) For Mental Health

 There are numerous approaches to therapy, also called modalities, that may be used by mental health professionals.
 Some of the more common, evidence-based approaches used today include:

-• Mindfulness-based cognitive therapy (MBCT).
+- Mindfulness-based cognitive therapy (MBCT).
 MBCT is a modified version of CBT, which integrates mindfulness-based stress reduction techniques.
 Initially formulated to address recurrent depression, it is now used to address various conditions.
-MBCT encourages a person to develop a new relationship to their thoughts and feelings through practices such as breathing exercises.
+MBCT encourages a person to develop a new relationship with their thoughts and feelings through practices such as breathing exercises.

 What to look for in a therapist: Choosing the right therapist for your needs